-KIEV, Ukraine -- The office of Ukraine's new president is accusing his predecessor of gutting out key computer equipment in a meeting room when he left office.
+KIEV, Ukraine -- Less than two weeks after Ukraine's new president assumed office, his staff discovered that his predecessor had apparently gutted key computer equipment in a meeting room when he left office.

-Poroshenko's spokesman Svyatoslav Tsegolko said Poroshenko paid for the equipment's rental out of his own pocket and that it had to be returned.
+Poroshenko's spokesman, Svyatoslav Tsegolko, insisted in a post on Facebook that all sensitive data is stored on the servers of Ukrainian intelligence and security agencies, not on servers in the situation room.
+Tsegolko also said Poroshenko had paid for the equipment's rental out of his own pocket and that it had to be returned.